Italian phonology: Vowels

 When the last phoneme of a word is an unstressed vowel and the first phoneme of the following word is any vowel, the former vowel tends to become non-syllabic.
 This phenomenon is called synalepha and should be taken into account when counting syllables, e.g. in poetry.

 In addition to monophthongs, Italian has diphthongs, which, however, are both phonemically and phonetically simply combinations of the other vowels.
 Some are very common (e.g. /ai, au/), others are rarer (e.g. /ɛi/) and some never occur within native Italian words (e.g. /ou/).
-None of the diphthongs is, however, considered to have distinct phonemic status since their constituents do not behave differently from how they occur in isolation, unlike the diphthongs in other languages like English and German.
+However, none of the diphthongs are considered to have distinct phonemic status since their constituents do not behave differently from how they occur in isolation, unlike the diphthongs in other languages such as English and German.
 Grammatical tradition distinguishes 'falling' from 'rising' diphthongs, but since rising diphthongs are composed of one semiconsonantal sound [j] or [w] and one vowel sound, they are not actually diphthongs.
-The practice of referring to them as 'diphthongs' has been criticised by phoneticians like Luciano Canepari.
+The practice of referring to them as 'diphthongs' has been criticised by phoneticians such as Luciano Canepari.

 Phonotactics

 Onset

-Italian allows up to three consonants in syllable-initial position, though there are limitations:
+Italian allows up to three consonants in syllable-initial position, although there are limitations: